DominusExult/exult/mapedit/tools/aseprite_plugin/Readme.txt

 Issues of the plug-in
 =====================
-- Currently you can only import a shp file, not open it directly
+- Currently you can only import a shp file, not open it directly.
-- On importing a shp you will be prompted for "Frame Properties" on each frame, hit ok or cancel, neither matters.
-The reason is that Aseprite thinks it is an animation, when there are frames.
+- Currently you can only export a shp file, not save/save as directly.

 How to Build and Install